by Nebula Haze

 Why Do Leaves and Buds Turn Purple?

 Would you like to grow colorful cannabis buds?
-You may have seen marijuana buds that are pink, purple, red, orange, or possibly even blue!
-But how do you grow colorful buds at home?
+You may have seen marijuana buds that are pink (often described as “red” like Red Mandarine F1) or purple (like Frisian Dew).
+You may rarely hear about buds that are orange (Acapulco Gold), or possibly even silver or blue-tinted (like Blue Lobster).
+What does it take to grow beautifully colorful buds at home?

-If you want to grow buds that are pink, red, or purple, you must choose the right genetics
+If you want to grow buds that are pink, red, or purple, you need to start with the right cannabis seeds.

-The tendency to turn colors is greatly affected by strain/genetics, so you can’t force any plant to produce colorful buds.
+That’s because the tendency for buds to turn colors is determined by the strain/genetics.
+You can’t force any cannabis plant to produce colorful buds.
 However, you can purchase seeds of strains that naturally turn vibrant colors, and there are tricks to maximize their genetics and bring out extra colors on your buds.

 4 Different “Parts” of Cannabis Can Become Colorful

 When people are talking about “colorful” buds, most people imagine brightly colored buds in their hands.
-But there are actually different parts of cannabis plants that can display non-green colors, and sometimes people will lump all them all together.
-Each one is a little different from each other, and some have a significant effect on the final looks of your bud, while others don’t make much difference.
+But there are actually different parts of cannabis plants that can display non-green colors, and sometimes people lump all them together.
+Some of these have a significant effect on the final looks of your bud, while others are seen on the plant but don’t make much difference to bud color after drying.

 Many different parts of a cannabis plant can turn purple, including the whole plant!